Ryo-N7/Ryo-N7.github.io/aboutme.md

 title: About Me/CV
 ---

-Born in Japan, grew up in America and Israel, and have also Germany and now the United Kingdom, I'm quite proud to say that I am a citizen of the world!
+Born in Japan, grew up in America and Israel, having also lived Germany, and currently residing in the United Kingdom, I'm quite proud to say that I am a citizen of the world!

 Recently finished a MSc. in Industrial-Organizational and Business Psychology at the University College London (UCL).
 My main interests is research in consumer behavior, behavioral economics, influencing/motivating behavioral change for the public good.